 Average Weather at Momote Airport Papua New Guinea

-At Momote Airport, the temperature typically varies from 77°F to 86°F over the course of the year, and is rarely below 76°F or above 88°F.
+The climate at Momote Airport is hot, oppressive, windy, and overcast.
+Over the course of the year, the temperature typically varies from 77°F to 86°F and is rarely below 76°F or above 88°F.

 Average High and Low Temperature